 For the past five years, he has been called in as a guest speaker at BBC World News, Radio and Web on topics related to the Italian Political economy.
 With BBC, Professor Wyse has conducted more than 20 live TV interviews and a few interviews with American Public Media, Radio New Zealand and Russian Television News Life.

-He holds degrees in BSc in Political Science (Major) and Economics (Minor) from the Catholic University of Cordoba, Argentina, MA in International Relations from Rutgers University.
+He holds degrees in BSc in Political Science (Major) and Economics (Minor) from the Catholic University of Cordoba, Argentina, MA in International Relations from Rutgers University and MBA from the Nyenrode University of Netherlands.

 Giorgio Gandellini is a lecturer in Quantitative Methods for Business and Decision Making at ESE Rome, and taught International Strategic Marketing and International Business Management both in Rome and Florence ESE Campus.